UX Design & Product Case Studies

 What was the problem to be solved?

-Similar to the collection builder, the widget builder allowed RainFocus’s in-house service team the ability to create a session or exhibitor catalog, a login page, or a registration process.
-The tool would give RainFocus’s in-house service team the ability to build the forms and then generate HTML and Javascript code that could be embedded on a landing page, sent as an email, or used on a registration kiosk.
+Similar to the collection builder, the widget builder enabled RainFocus’s in-house service team to create a session or exhibitor catalog, a login page, or a registration process.
+The tool would enable RainFocus’s in-house service team to build forms and generate HTML and JavaScript code that can be embedded on a landing page, sent via email, or used on a registration kiosk.

 What was my role on the project?

-I was given the task of exploring options and designing a tool that would give the in-house service team the ability to make the forms they needed.
+I was tasked with exploring options and designing a tool that would enable the in-house service team to create the forms they needed.

 What was my design process?